10 – Autumn Leaves – Bob Dylan

 I was a bit dumbfounded when I first heard that Bob Dylan would cover “Autumn Leaves.”
 Honestly, as far as vocal ability is concerned, Dylan is no Nat King Cole.
 “Autumn Leaves” is one of the most beautiful, heartbreaking songs ever written, and it’s been sung by the most phenomenal singers of the past 75 years.
 It’s the standard of standards.
 Any jazz musician who wants to make a living in the business needs to know this song.
 However, I was shocked when I heard Dylan’s version.

-This was not the Bob Dylan that many of us have seen live in concert in recent years, in which his vocals have been pretty challenging to understand.
+This was not the Bob Dylan that many of us have seen live in concert in recent years, whose vocals have been quite challenging to understand.
 Dylan’s vocal performance on “Autumn Leaves” is simply captivating.
-Unlike many of the thousands of singers who have sung this song in the shadows of “Autumn Leaves’,” beautiful melody, lyrics, and chord changes, Dylan stands front and center.
+Unlike many of the thousands of singers who have sung this song in the shadows of “Autumn Leaves,” with its beautiful melody, lyrics, and chord changes, Dylan stands front and center.
 Is this a good thing?
 Whether the song or the artist is more significant regarding cover songs is up for debate.

 Nonetheless, Dylan brings to the songs a poetic interpretation that only a master storyteller could.
 It’s a striking cover version that is one of the best interpretations I have ever heard and easily one of the most genuine.
 Make sure to take a listen to this one.